 If you are like me, I hold on to everything.
 Not only am I a pack rat, but I hold on to clothes, shoes, papers, and dishes with a stubbornness that is stronger than the muscle man grip on the Strongest Man in the World competition.

 But, when it came to the bed...
 I wanted it gone as quickly as possible.
 I would have called Salvation Army to come pick it up, but my ex took it and I was free of that significant connection to him.

 The bed was easy.

-My letting-go stopped there for a long time.
+My letting go stopped there for a long time.
 When I finally began to let go of more, I began with my closet.

 I worked with a closet organizer.
-I would call her a closet therapist rather than an organizer and the process of cleaning and clearing my closet was so frightening.
+I would call her a closet therapist rather than an organizer because the process of cleaning and clearing my closet was so frightening.
 I was stressed out for days before she came.